Phone: (520) 696-6849

 Core Educational Belief

 I believe that every person, child or adult, should have the opportunity to learn and make mistakes in a safe environment.
 As educators, we need to provide unconditional support for this learning process with patience, grace and mercy to the best of our abilities.
-I also believe that every experience, good, bad and in between, are successes if we learn from them.
+I also believe that every experience, good, bad and in between, is a success if we learn from them.
 Our attitude and mindset can help us grow as individuals.

 I was nominated for the Teacher of Year Award for Yavapai County and have been awarded one of the first scholarships from Daughters of the American Revolution to attend the Teachers' Institute in Williamsburg, Virginia, also visiting Jamestown and Yorktown.
 However, I am most proud of the most prestigious award I’ve received to date, the "Best Shoes" at Copper Creek.